 Jon boats are simplistic boats that can become much more sophisticated when accessories are added to them or when they are customized for a very specific use.

-A Bass boat on the other hand, is a dedicated boat built for bass fishing, or other panfish fishing and is usually only kitted out with the equipment necessary for fishing.
-Unlike a Jon boat which has multiple uses.
+A Bass boat on the other hand, is a dedicated boat built for bass fishing, or other panfish fishing.
+It is usually only kitted out with the equipment necessary for fishing.

 Bass boats also provide some comfort built-in for the fishermen such as swivel chairs, ample storage space and livewells (aerated water storage areas for live fish) as well as open, flat deck areas.